From Attorney to Agent: Why I Chose an eXp Realty Career

 Here are the brokerages I chose to dive in further with: I researched traditional brokerages – Compass, Vanguard, Sotheby’s, Coldwell Banker, and Remax – because they are big names with a local presence.

-And, I also researched eXp Realty because it’s the fastest-growing brokerage in U.S. history and on the planet.
-That must mean something, and eXp also has listed stock and is part of the S&P 600.
+I also researched eXp Realty because I read that it’s one of the fastest-growing brokerages.
+That must mean something.
+Also, eXp also has listed stock and is part of the S&P 600.

 My research strategy included looking up online information, talking with agents and managers at the various firms, and also meeting in person with some brokerage managers.